Criminal Justice Act 2003: Jury service

 The Act expanded substantially the number of people eligible for jury service, firstly by removing the various former grounds of ineligibility, and secondly by reducing the scope for people to avoid service when called up.
 Only members of the Armed Forces whose commanding officers certify that their absence would be prejudicial to the efficiency of the Service can be excused jury duty.

 This has been controversial, as people now eligible for jury service (who were previously ineligible) include judges, lawyers and police officers.
-A Crown Court judge commented: "I don't know how this legislation is going to work intelligently."
+Judge Bathurst-Norman commented: "I don't know how this legislation is going to work intelligently."

 Trials without a jury

 The Act introduced measures to permit trial without a jury in the specific cases of complex fraud (s.43) and jury tampering (s.44), though these provisions did not come into force on the passage of the Act.

 Complex fraud

 Section 43 of the Act sought to allow cases of serious or complex fraud to be tried without a jury if a judge was satisfied that: the complexity of the trial or the length of the trial (or both) is likely to make the trial so burdensome to the members of a jury hearing the trial that the interests of justice require that serious consideration should be given to the question of whether the trial should be conducted without a jury.
 However the Attorney General, Lord Goldsmith, subsequently sought to repeal the section and to replace it with new provisions under the Fraud (Trials Without a Jury) Bill.
 In the event, that Bill was defeated and plans to introduce trials without a jury in serious fraud cases were dropped.
 Section 43 of the Act was repealed on 1 May 2012 by section 113 of the Protection of Freedoms Act 2012.